 1. Kiwi Spotting

-Spotting a kiwi in the wild is one of the rarest activities you can do and pretty much an activity that backpackers miss on their travels in New Zealand, sometimes because people just don't think it will be possible.
+Spotting a kiwi in the wild is one of the rarest activities you can do and pretty much an activity that most travellers miss in New Zealand, sometimes because people just don't think it will be possible.
 This is not true with Bravo Adventure Cruises in Stewart Island because you have the best chance possible of observing the famous kiwi in their own comfortable habitat with a night time nature experience.

 Unlike other kiwi spotting tours where you need to stay overnight, this tour will have you back in your bed that night so that even those with a short amount of time to spare in Stewart Island have the opportunity to experience the thrill of spending time in the wild with the kiwis.